diffpy/diffpy.pdfmorph/README.rst

 To ensure code quality and to prevent accidental commits into the default branch, please set up the use of our pre-commit hooks.

-1. Install pre-commit in your working environment with ``conda install pre-commit``
+1. Install pre-commit in your working environment by running ``conda install pre-commit``

 2. Initialize pre-commit (one time only) ``pre-commit install``